digitalbazaar/bedrock-mongodb/README.md

 // the mongodb database 'my_project_dev' and the 'my_project' user will
 // be created on start up following a prompt for the admin user credentials

-// alternatively, use `mongodb` URL format: bedrock.config.mongodb.url = 'mongodb://localhost:27017/my_project_dev';
+// alternatively, use `mongodb` URL format (preferred for deployments): bedrock.config.mongodb.url = 'mongodb://localhost:27017/my_project_dev';

-// enable local collection if a local database is available
-// the local database has similar options to primary database
-// see lib/config.js for details
-// bedrock.config.mongodb.local.enable = true; // default: false

 // open some collections once the database is ready bedrock.events.on('bedrock-mongodb.ready', async function() {